 Earlier this year I tagged along with the Australian/International off-pissed ski team to the slopes of Myokokogen.
 Matt chose Myoko because the guidebook gave it four and half snowflakes out of five in the ‘powder’ category.
 Also because our plan called for us to go from there to Kyoto and then onto Tokyo and we wanted to make sure our itinerary doubled as a tongue twister.

 Myoko has been a ski tourism destination since the 1930s and the surrounding valley is now dotted with ski resorts.
-Our little troop of four Aussies, one German and one New Zealander stayed in a cottage at ‘Kazamidori’ run by the perpetually friendly Mrs Midori.
+Our little troop of four Aussies, one German and one New Zealander stayed at ‘Kazamidori’ run by the perpetually friendly Mrs Midori.
 The nearby township was basically one long main street- wild west style-partially buried in snow.
 Underneath all that powder were a handful of rental places, a few pre-fab concrete hotels and a great selection of little bars and restaurants offering Yakitori (grilled meat) and traditional Japanese curries to a clientele that was mainly domestic tourists from what I could tell.
-Possibly because the hordes of beered up Australians hadn’t yet reached Myoko the locals were incredibly friendly and accommodating.
+Possibly because the hordes of beered-up Australians hadn’t yet reached Myoko the locals were incredibly friendly and accommodating.
 Rental businesses, accommodation and ski resorts all seemed to be run entirely on the honor system- which was convenient for us because EFTPOS also hadn’t reached Niigata prefecture so we frequently found ourselves short on yen and promising to settle our account once we got a chance to visit the only ATM in town.

-On our first night at Kazamidori I wandered down the street to explore.
+On my first night at Kazamidori I wandered down the street to explore.
 The fresh powder felt like dry talc.
-You could close your eyes and run your fingers through it and never pick the exact moment when you stopped sifting snow and began sifting air.
-After a little while I reached the end of the road and, still keen to explore I kept walking.
+I could close my eyes and run my fingers through it and never pick the exact moment when I stopped sifting snow and began sifting air.
+After a little while I reached the end of the road and, still keen to explore, I kept walking.
 I shot a picture of a basketball ring- almost buried- which should have served as a decent warning but I kept going and soon found myself sinking deeper.
 I walked until the snow was up to my waist and then kept going until it was up to my chest.
 By that time I’d found myself in an area of the valley that seemed to have remained undisturbed since the start of winter.
 Only rooftops and tall trees stuck up through the mounds of snow.
 I hadn’t worn the warmest clothing- which was fine to begin with- because the effort of dragging myself through the snow kept my heart rate up and my blood flowing.
 But as I kept going- trying to circle back to the road- I realised it had quickly started to get dark and cold and, with the drop in temperature at sunset, it had also begun to properly snow.

 Progress was slow.
 When I decided to finally turn back I discovered something slightly disconcerting.
 It turned out that the only reason I had made any progress at all was because I had been spreading my weight out and effectively swimming through the powder on hands and knees.
 When I tried to retrace my steps via the trench that had formed behind me I just sank even deeper.